231021053pomg/TECH3Demo-EmilGodtfredsen/TECH3Demo.API/readme.md

 	* Tested simple 1+2 equals 3
 	* Tested author table with dummy data
 	* Tested GetAll() authors
+	* Tested GetAuthor(id)
+	* Created Test for Create, Update and Delete Author.
+Validation on the methods: CreatedAt, UpdatedAt and DeletedAt, with Assert.NotEqual(default Datetime, new author.value).

 # Tirsdag 18/05-21